Excedrin/ch/README.md

 ## Some editable settings:

-    for debugging, highlight some areas of interest HIGHLIGHTS = False
+    # for debugging, highlight some areas of interest
+    HIGHLIGHTS = False

-    full path to log file
+    # full path to log file
     LOGFILEPATH = "d:\\ch\\ch.log"

-    number of levels to skip at the start, progressively, levelskip * times 20, for Iris LEVELSKIP = 10

-    exit after ascending
-    EXITASCEND = False

     # path for savegames
     SAVEPATH = "d:\\ch\\"

     # write save files
     SAVEGAME = True

+    # number of levels to skip at the start, progressively, levelskip * times 20, for Iris
+    LEVELSKIP = 10

+    # exit after ascending
+    EXITASCEND = False

+    # use this key to activate autoclicker
+    AUTOCLICKERKEY = Key.F8

+    # options "Samurai" "Midas" "Frostleaf" "DreadKnight" "Atlas" "Terra" "Phthalo" "Orntchya"
+    INITIALHERO = "Phthalo"

-    # what level to level Masked Samurai to
+    # level to at least this level:
+    INITIALLVL = 1000

+    # stop clicking fish when past this zone
+    NOFISHZONE = 2370

+    # start clicking monsters past this zone
-    SAMURAI = 3200
+    DEEPZONE = 2080

-    # what zone to reach before ascending
+    # wait for a fish and ascend at this zone
-    MAXZONE = 2010
+    MAXZONE = 2520